Tavistock Tri 2024 - Athlete Pack Logo

 Presentations will be outside at the finish area at approximately 11:30am (adults) and 4:30pm (juniors) with prizes awarded to the 1st to 3rd place age group winners, male and female.

-The start list and mandatory pre-event forms will be available in this section from Thursday, 13-July.
+• The start list and pre-event forms will be available in this section from Thursday, 11-July.

 In order to unlock your individual start time, registration slot and bike rack number, please complete the online check-in below and SUBMIT THE FORM.
-Athletes without a form submission will NOT be allowed to start at Tavistock Triathlon on 16-July.
+This confirms you have read all of the relevant information and are ready to start at Tavistock Triathlon on 14-July.

 While participating in events organised by intoTRI, social distancing must be practiced and face coverings worn in all indoor settings to reduce the risks of exposure to COVID-19.
 Because COVID-19 is extremely contagious and is spread mainly from person-to-person contact, intoTRI has put in place preventative measures to reduce the spread of COVID-19.
 However, intoTRI cannot guarantee that its participants, volunteers, partners, or others in attendance will not become infected with COVID-19.